tshar/RoboticArm/README.md

 that will control the robotic arm whether its from the flex sensors or the mobile app.
 These three key components are the main focus of the technical report because it will go over the basic workings of the project and give users the full understanding of this project.
-Reading this technical

 Table of Contents
 =================